 But Jesus regards us with a Steadfast love that never ceases; with mercies that are new every morning.
 (Lamentations 3:22-23).
 Just as we don’t blame our children for their mistakes, He forgives us continually and pours out His love, calling us into bigger and better works.

 “One thing I do: forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.”
 (Philippians 3:13-14).

 As I hold this memory of my daughter, and that of my trembling child-self in my heart, I strive to forgive myself my own mistakes and concentrate instead on that which He has called me forth to do.
 I’m learning not to dwell on the past, but to believe that He will work all things—even my failures—for the good of those who love Him (Romans 8:28).

-And if He—in His eternal flawlessness—can forgive me, how can I not extend that same mercy to myself?
+And if He—in His eternal flawlessness—can forgive us, how can we not extend that same mercy to ourselves?
 We must learn to forgive ourselves so that we can get on with the work He has planned for us.

 How about you?
 Do you find it hard to offer yourself mercy?
 How have you learned to let go of your past mistakes and move on?